 The short answer is: both.
-If you’ve ever watched a viral video and thought “That looks so easy to do!
+If you’ve ever watched a viral video and thought, “That looks so easy to do!
 Even I could make that,” you aren’t alone.
 Viral content can appear incredibly simple and obvious, but once you actually try to make something go viral, you start to realize that there is much more to it.

 Why do some things go viral?

-In 2011, the New York Times did a study on the Psychology of Sharing, examining people’s motivations for sharing content online.
+In 2011, the New York Times did a study on the psychology of sharing, examining people’s motivations for sharing content online.
 One significant finding was that people share things based on their relationships with other people.
 You can use this to your advantage when creating your own content by thinking in terms of what your audience might want to share with people with whom they share similar interests.
 They boiled down the reasons why people share content to five points:

 Why didn’t my content go viral?